Thórsmörk – Rjúpnafell and the hidden valley

 Breathtaking views

-Beyond the first peak a fairly comfortable ridge comes into view, leading up to the wide grassy slope of the second peak, the actual top of Rjúpnafell.
-And the views are (literally!) breathtaking all around.
+Beyond this daunting first peak a fairly comfortable ridge comes into view.
+It leads up to the wide grassy slope of the second peak, the actual top of Rjúpnafell.

 Ridge between the two heads of Rjúpnafell.